What The Body Remembers: Letters Never Sent

 Reconciliation with them wasn't necessary.
 Absolution from myself wasn't either.
 What mattered was reconciliation with being present in my body.

-I can't rewrite the past.
+I can’t rewrite the past.
 But I can stop re-living it.
-I can return to the moment I'm in.
-I can allow the nervous system to learn safety again, one step, one breath at a time.
+I can return to the moment I’m in.

 The Practice